All Episodes

 I can't prove that these are true.

-Um uh 21,000 votes that were counted from unreported and unidentified tabulators.
+21,000 votes that were counted from unreported and unidentified tabulators.

 What?

-How could they have uh unidentified tabulators?
+How could they have unidentified tabulators?

-I mean, it could be just uh you know, typo somewhere, or um the 10 tabulators used for the uh 21,000 votes have no record of existing, according to the tabulators' tapes, which include serial numbers for the tabulators, okay, and also no poll closing tapes were provided, no logic and accuracy test logs.
+Or, or, the 10 tabulators used for the 21,000 votes have no record of existing, according to the tabulators'tapes, which include serial numbers for the tabulators.

-Again, I don't know how um common any of this is, you know, that it doesn't necessarily mean that all this missing sketchy stuff is proof of uh bad election.
+It doesn't necessarily mean that all this missing, sketchy stuff is proof of a bad election.

-It could be that even your cleanest elections have all these kind of minor problems, and it doesn't mean what you think it means.
+It could be that even your cleanest elections have all these kind of minor problems and it doesn't mean what you think it means.

-Don't you feel like you need to know?
+Because I feel like we need to know, whichever way it goes, don't you feel like you need to know?

 Now, that's as dumb as imagining that January 6th was an insurrection and nobody brought a gun.

-Yeah, he asked him to throw the election in front of what he knew were lots of people listening at the same time, and of course it's the president, so of course it's recorded somewhere.
+Yeah, he asked him to throw the election in front of what he knew were lots of people listening at the same time.

 No, that didn't happen.